letienne/teslamate-abrp/README.md

 ### Requirements
 For this to work, you need a working instance of TeslaMate with MQTT enabled.
 See the [official TeslaMate doc](https://docs.teslamate.org/docs/installation/docker) as a reference on how this might look like.

-### Getting a ABRP APIKEY and USER TOKEN
+### Getting an USER TOKEN from ABRP
-*TODO: Pending response from Bo*
+Inside the ABRP (web)app, navigate to your car settings and use the "generic" card (last one at the very bottom) to generate your user token.
+Make a note of that token and keep it to yourself.

 ### Adding the service to docker-compose.yml
 Once the APIKEY and USER TOKEN are secured, you can add the teslamate-abrp service to your TeslaMate docker-compose.yml

 - The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
-- The second and third values (API_KEY and USER_TOKEN) correspond to the values provided by ABRP.
+- The second values (USER_TOKEN) correspond to the value provided by ABRP.
-- The fourth value corresponds to your car number (1 if you only have a single car).
+- The third value corresponds to your car number (1 if you only have a single car).
 - The last value corresponds to your car model; you need to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list.
 Use the corresponding key as a value for CAR_MODEL (e.g. "s100d" for a 2012-2018 S100D).
 - Additionally, MQTT_PASSWORD and/or MQTT_USERNAME can be set to use authentication on the MQTT server.